amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

 </table>

 Our USDollars and Ranking variables should be classified as an integer.
-Lets remove the comma's and convert to a numberic value.
+Lets remove the comma's and convert to a numeric value.

     #Remove commas and convert USDollars to Numeric
     Products$USDollars<-as.numeric(gsub(",","",Products$USDollars))